Metal Free Zirconia Crown v/s Porcelain Fused to Metal Crown

 (Importance of monolithic crowns for posterior teeth)

-This picture is demonstrating why monolithic zirconia is best for posterior teeth.
-As we can see, layered zirconia crowns have become flat due to chipping of the layers over time as a result of masticatory forces.
+This picture is demonstrating why monolithic metal free zirconia crown is best for posterior teeth.
+As we can see, layered zirconia metal free crowns have become flat due to chipping of the layers over time as a result of masticatory forces.
 Whereas the monolithic zirconia crown with self-incorporated grooves and fissures makes it immune to chip, maintaining the anatomy and helping in better chewing, without any compromise.

-Various brands of zirconia with different compositions are trying to enhance the translucency and color of the crowns and bridges making it an ideal choice for replacing missing teeth.
+Various brands of metal free crowns (zirconia) with different compositions are trying to enhance the translucency and colour of the crowns and bridges making it an ideal choice for replacing missing teeth.

 So which crown will be the ideal choice?